-This almost 150-page report covers the frac market and its supply chain, focusing on the North American basins which represent most of the global industry.
+This 160-page report covers the hydraulic fracturing market and its supply chain, focusing on the North American basins which represent most of the global industry.

 Clients subscribing to the Hydraulic Fracturing Market report will receive complete and revised frac market reports each quarter for one year.
 In these years of massive change in the industry, Spears is committed to keeping clients up to date on commercial, technical and activity trends within the sector.